abd-abdur/LazYdrobe/README.md

 ## Database Setup and Usage Instructions

-The provided SQL script facilitates the creation and setup of a fashion trend e-commerce database.
-It includes the following sections:
+### Features of the SQL Script:

-Database Creation: Creates the database if it does not already exist.
+Database Creation: Automatically creates the required tables with appropriate fields and relationships, if they don't already exist.
-Table Definitions: Defines tables with appropriate fields, data types, and relationships.
-Sample Data Insertion: Inserts sample data into each table to facilitate testing and development.
+Sample Data Insertion: Inserts initial data to simulate a real-world environment, making it easy for developers to test and interact with the system.
+Relationship Management: Defines foreign key constraints to maintain data integrity across multiple related tables.

 ### Step 1: Clone the Repository
-Clone this repository or download the source code using the following command: git clone https://github.com/abd-abdur/LazYdrobe.git
+First, clone the repository where the SQL script is stored.
+This will allow you to access the SQL file required to set up the database. git clone https://github.com/abd-abdur/LazYdrobe.git

 ### Step 2: Navigate to the Project Directory
-Change your current directory to the project directory: cd path/to/LazYdrobe

-### Step 3: (Optional) Create a Virtual Environment
-It's recommended to create a virtual environment for this project.
-You can do this by running:
-python -m venv .venv

-### Step 4: Install Required Packages
-Install the required packages by running: pip install -r requirements.txt

-### Step 5: Access the Query Editor
-Launch a MySQL-compatible database management system (e.g., MySQL Workbench, phpMyAdmin, etc.).
-Navigate to the query editor section of your DBMS.

-### Step 6: Copy the entire SQL script provided in this repository
-Ensure that the SQL file named database_setup.sql is present in the repository.
-The path should be path/to/LazYdrobe/database_setup.sql.

-Open your MySQL-compatible database management system (DBMS).
-Navigate to the query editor section of your DBMS.
-Copy the entire SQL script from the database_setup.sql file located in the repository.
-Paste the copied script into the query editor.
-Run the script by clicking the 'Execute' button or using the appropriate command (usually F5 or Ctrl + Enter).
-This will create the database, define tables, and insert sample data.

-### Sample SQL Script Overview
-The SQL script contains the following components:

-Database and Table Creation: Creates fashion_trend_ecommerce_db and relevant tables such as Users, Wardrobe_Items, Outfits, etc.
-Data Insertion: Inserts sample users, wardrobe items, outfits, weather data, fashion trends, and e-commerce products.
+After cloning the repository, navigate to the directory containing the project. cd path/to/LazYdrobe

+### Step 3: (Optional) Set Up a Virtual Environment
+For Python-based projects, it's recommended to use a virtual environment to isolate project dependencies. python -m venv .venv

+Activate the virtual environment:

+On Windows: .\.venv\Scripts\activate
+On macOS/Linux: source .venv/bin/activate

+### Step 4: Install Required Dependencies (Optional)
+If your project involves any Python scripts that interact with the database, install the required packages from the requirements.txt file. pip install -r requirements.txt

+### Step 5: Launch Your Database Management System (DBMS)
+You need to use a SQL-compatible DBMS like PostgreSQL, MySQL, MariaDB, or similar.
+Open your DBMS and navigate to the query editor.

+Popular choices:

+pgAdmin (PostgreSQL): For PostgreSQL databases (what we have chosen!)
+MySQL Workbench: For MySQL databases.
+phpMyAdmin: A web-based tool for managing MySQL databases.

+### Step 6: Run the SQL Script to Set Up the Database
+In your DBMS query editor:

+Locate the provided SQL script named database_setup.sql inside the repository: path/to/LazYdrobe/database_setup.sql.
+Copy the entire SQL script content from the database_setup.sql file.
+Paste the copied script into your DBMS query editor.
+Execute the script (usually by pressing F5, Ctrl+Enter, or clicking the Execute button).
+This will create the required tables (such as Users, Wardrobe_Items, Outfits, etc.), set up relationships between them, and insert sample data for testing.

+## Database Structure and Key Components

+### 1. Users Table
+Purpose: Stores basic information about each user.
+Key Fields: user_id, username, email, password_hash, location, preferences, date_joined.
+Primary Key: user_id (auto-incremented for uniqueness).
+Unique Constraints: email must be unique.
+### 2. Wardrobe_Items Table
+Purpose: Stores information about wardrobe items owned by users.
+Key Fields: item_id, user_id, type, season, fabric, color, size, tags, image_url, date_added.
+Foreign Key: user_id references Users(user_id), ensuring each wardrobe item belongs to a valid user.
+Relationships: If a user is deleted, their wardrobe items are also deleted (ON DELETE CASCADE).
+### 3. Outfits Table
+Purpose: Stores outfits that are suggested or created for different occasions.
+Key Fields: outfit_id, user_id, occasion, weather_condition, trend_score, date_suggested.
+Foreign Key: user_id references Users(user_id).
+### 4. Outfit_Wardrobe_Items Table
+Purpose: A junction table that links outfits to specific wardrobe items (many-to-many relationships).
+Key Fields: outfit_id, item_id (composite primary key).
+Foreign Keys: Links outfit_id to Outfits(outfit_id) and item_id to Wardrobe_Items(item_id).
+### 5. Weather_Data Table
+Purpose: Stores weather conditions relevant to a user's location.
+Key Fields: weather_id, user_id, location, temperature, precipitation, wind_speed, humidity, date_fetched.
+Foreign Key: user_id references Users(user_id).
+### 6. Fashion_Trends Table
+Purpose: Stores information about fashion trends, including categories and source URLs.
+Key Fields: trend_id, title, description, categories, image_url, date_fetched, source_url.
+### 7. E_Commerce_Products Table
+Purpose: Stores product suggestions related to wardrobe items, linked to e-commerce platforms.
+Key Fields: product_id, user_id, suggested_item_type, product_name, price, product_url, image_url, date_suggested.
+Foreign Key: user_id references Users(user_id).

 ## Testing the Database

-After the database and tables are set up:
+Once the tables are set up and sample data is inserted, you can begin testing the database.

-- You can run SQL queries to test and retrieve data.
-- Feel free to modify the sample data as needed for further testing.
+1. Run Queries: You can run SELECT statements on each table to view the data, ensuring everything has been created correctly.
+SELECT * FROM Users;
+SELECT * FROM Wardrobe_Items;
+SELECT * FROM Outfits;
+2. Modify Sample Data: You can modify, delete, or add new entries to test different aspects of the database, such as the relationships between users and their wardrobe items.
+3. Check Data Integrity: Try deleting a user and see how it cascades down to related records in other tables (e.g., their wardrobe items should be deleted).

+## Conclusion
+The provided SQL script sets up a fully functional database for a fashion e-commerce platform, complete with relationships, foreign keys, and sample data.
+By following the steps outlined above, you can install, test, and modify the database to suit your needs.
+This setup is ideal for developers looking to simulate and test features related to user fashion profiles, weather-based outfit suggestions, and e-commerce product recommendations.